-A lot of people assume that whiplash is a minor injury, but this isn’t always the case.
+By Stephen Bishop.
+Last Updated 19th May 2022.
+In this guide, we’ll discuss how much compensation you could potentially receive if you have strong grounds to make a whiplash injury claim.
+Many people assume that whiplash is a minor injury, but this isn’t always the case.
 Whiplash can have long-term effects on a person’s life.
-No matter whether your injuries are major or minor, if the accident you were involved in was not your fault, you will be entitled to compensation.
+Whether your injuries are major or minor, if the accident you were involved in was not your fault, you will be entitled to compensation.
 This is something we have many years of experience in, having helped hundreds of whiplash injury victims to get the maximum amount of compensation.
 Read on to discover more.

 - A guide to accident claims for whiplash

 - What is whiplash?